 - 10. The Engineering Defendants conspired with Government Defendants: to conceal the highly dangerous and potentially fatal consequences of switching from a safe water supply to the highly dangerous including the potential introduction of legionella water from the Flint River and to thereafter conceal this danger from the public, after April 2014; - 11.
-Professional negligence in engineering services related to distribution of water from Flint River: Plaintiff has sustained serious injuries as a result of the Engineering Defendants' professional negligence in their duties relating to the distribution of water from the Flint River using the FWTP, and in failing to report the dangers associated with not installing proper anti-corrosive treatment when using the Flint River as a primary source of water. - 12.
-Professional negligence and fraud in declaring Flint water safe and potable: Plaintiff has sustained serious injuries as a result of the Engineering Defendants' professional negligence, to wit: - a.
-Failing to properly evaluate Flint's water system and in publicly declaring its water safe and potable; - b.
-Failing to conduct a root cause analysis, which would have revealed that the pipes were corroding and causing lead and legionella to enter the residents' homes and commercial buildings; - c.
-Failing to mention that the addition of a corrosion inhibitor was necessary to prevent these serious and well-known health issues;
+Professional negligence in engineering services related to distribution of water from Flint River: Plaintiffs have sustained serious injuries as a result of the Engineering Defendants' professional negligence in their duties relating to the distribution of water from the Flint River using the FWTP, and in failing to report the dangers associated with not installing proper anti-corrosive treatment when using the Flint River as a primary source of water.

-- d.
-Failing to mandate the usage of highly acidic ferric chloride, rather than advising that the pH of the water should be increased. - 13.
+- 12. Professional negligence and fraud in declaring Flint water safe and potable: Plaintiffs have sustained serious injuries as a result of the Engineering Defendants' professional negligence, to wit: - 13.
+In failing to properly evaluate Flint's water system and in publicly declaring its water safe and potable.
+The Engineering Defendants failed to conduct a root cause analysis, which would have revealed that the pipes were corroding and causing lead and legionella to enter the resident's homes.
+The Engineering Defendants also failed to mention that the addition of a corrosion inhibitor was necessary to prevent these serious and well-known health issues, and mandated the usage of highly acidic ferric chloride, rather than advising that the pH of the water should be increased.
 The Engineering Defendants also were professionally negligent and committed fraud in their effort to cover up their mistakes by knowingly or recklessly misinforming the public about the existence and extent of the public health crisis.
-This misinformation includes the concealment of the introduction of legionella into the public water source and into the hospital water supplies.
+This misinformation includes the concealment of the introduction of legionella into the public water source.